Find providers

 • Changes in vision

-If you’d rather have a more immediate release effect with your ADHD medication, then the standard Adderall formula will be better suited for you.
-Keep in mind that you’d have to take that version twice per day instead of once.
-Speak with an ADHD healthcare provider about which medication might fit better with your daily needs.
+If you’d rather have a more immediate effect from your ADHD medication, the standard Adderall formula is better suited for you.
+Keep in mind that you have to take Adderal IR twice a day instead of once.

+You shouldn’t have to figure out which ADHD medication is right for you on your own.
 Take a free self-evaluation or make an appointment with an ADHD healthcare provider today!